What Is Dye Ink

 Many discount substitutes for ink tanks are available online, and it can be tempting to purchase cheap refills or generic dye ink tanks.
 Before making those purchases, understand the printed image depends on 4 factors: original image, printer, ink, and media.
 Because ink plays a vital role in the process, genuine ink produced by the manufacturer is the safest bet.
 Using counterfeit ink can lead to more than just poor image quality, you may damage your printer or printhead.

 It’s understandable to try and save a few dollars where you can, but is it worth the risk?
 Look at the cost of a new printhead or even a new printer.
 If a bad ink cartridge gets put into your printer, how much will it cost to repair or replace?
 Buyer beware… you get what you pay for!
 For more information on the threats associated with using cheap, generic, compatible, or refill inks, please see our article on why it’s important to use genuine Canon ink in your printer.

 There is nothing wrong with a dye ink printer or a dye-based printed image, but if one of your customers are involved, think about their use of the printed image as well as their expectation.
 Professional environments like photographers, museums, print shops, and graphic designers should avoid dye-based printers and inks and consider a pigment-based printer model.

 To learn more about the print industry or how print is used in your industry, please subscribe to our blog.
-If you are considering purchasing a professional large format printer but would like to talk with an expert to help choose the correct model, please schedule a call with one of our friendly staff members.

 Subscribe To The Blog